Skip to main content

 Why does my hamster sleep so much?

 While 12 to 14 hours is certainly a lot of Zs, hamsters don’t really sleep all the time.
 Part of the reason you feel that way is because your small pet probably spends many of your waking hours passed out since they love to stay up all night.
 These creatures also only wake up for small periods during the day to get some food.
-You could be catching them in all the wrong times.
+You could be catching them at all the wrong times.
 If you want to spend some time with your pet, go to him at dusk when he’ll be at his most active.

 What does it mean when a hamster is sleeping a lot?

-For the most part, spending much time asleep means that your hamster is a normal little guy who likes to sleep the day away.
+For the most part, spending much of the time asleep means that your hamster is a normal little guy who likes to snooze the day away.
 However, too much sleep should give you a hint that something might be off with him.
 For instance, he could have slipped into hibernation, which you don’t want.
 Usually, this happens when the cage temperature falls too far below optimum and a brisk cold has set in.
 This triggers hibernation in your pet, whose wild cousins need to sleep through the chilly months.
 You would likely see this when the room temp goes below 50 degrees but it can also be caused by drafts near the cage.
 Make sure your hamster is not too close to an air conditioning unit or fan.

 Alternatively, if it’s plenty warm and your little creature is still oversleeping, he could have fallen ill.
 Hamsters are prone to colds and digestive issues that can cause them to want extra time abed.
 Look for other signs and symptoms that yours doesn’t feel well, like sneezing or diarrhea.
 Check him out closely, including his eating and pooping habits, and then call up your vet for further advice.
 She may want you to bring in a stool sample or she might need to run tests and blood work to determine the issue.
 Just as in humans, colds usually pass and your hamster will be back to staying up all night in no time.